Understanding Ayurvedic Doshas: A Guide to Your Mind-Body Balance - Oneworld Ayurveda

 • troubled sleep patterns

-Because of the natural dominance of Doshas during these times, there is more chance of these Doshas being out of balance.
 To counteract this we have to follow Dosha-specific diet and lifestyle guidelines to reduce the onset and frequency of imbalances that can lead to disease.

 If a disease has already taken hold, it’s best to talk to your Ayurvedic doctor about how to treat your condition and work on a plan to prevent any reoccurrence.